ajantaGhost/SureTrust_Final_Capstone_Project/README.md

 - Removed duplicate records and handled missing values
 - Corrected data types and standardized formats
 - Created derived columns such as:
-  - Stay Duration
+  - Total Nights
-  - Total Revenue
+  - Total Amount
 - Used filters, pivot tables, and formulas for preliminary analysis
-- Prepared clean datasets for further processing in SQL and Python
+- Prepared clean datasets for further processing in Python

----

-## Work Done Using SQL

-SQL was used for **structured data storage and analysis**:
-- Stored cleaned data in relational tables
-- Wrote SQL queries for:
-  - Aggregations (revenue, cancellations)
-  - Filtering by hotel type, room type, and booking status
-- Enabled efficient querying for trend analysis and reporting

 ---